 Simultaneous with the surge in demand, the inventory of homes for sale has declined by 60% when compared to 2020—a year with already strikingly low supply.
 Conditions will remain tight throughout 2021 as first-time buyers, many of whom are Millennials, come to the market in droves.
 According to Pew Research, about 4.8 million are turning 30 this year.
 Zillow reports that the typical first-time home buyer in the U.S. is 34 years old.
 This suggests that we are on the leading edge of this demographic wave.
 The National Association of REALTORS® reports that Millennials make up the largest share of the home buying population at 38%.

 Zillow reports that as these first-time home buyers enter the market, homes in the most-affordable market segment will appreciate the fastest.
 In many areas, the gap in appreciation rates between the most- and least-affordable homes is widening.
 This widening is evidence of the intense competition between buyers on a budget.

 In more modest price brackets, homeowners may have a once-in-a-lifetime opportunity to capitalize on their surging appreciation and re-invest in a home that better meets their future needs.
 Schedule a conversation with a Beverly-Hanks agent for a careful analysis of our price bracket snapshots.

 Availability and Cost of Financing in WNC

 All real estate is local.
-In order to make confident real estate decisions, we believe it important for you to have timely and neighborhood-specific information.
-Request a Q1 2020 Real Estate Market Report from your Beverly-Hanks real estate agent.
+In order to make confident real estate decisions, it’s important to have timely and neighborhood-specific information.
+Request a Q1 2021 Real Estate Market Report from your Beverly-Hanks real estate agent.